r-o-s-h-a-n/mathQA-cse599/README.md

 MathQA [dataset](https://math-qa.github.io/math-QA/) and [paper](https://arxiv.org/pdf/1905.13319.pdf)

 This project was completed as part of the final project for University of Washington CSE 599 Deep Learning taught by Professor Ali Farhadi.
+The project poster and write up are also stored in this repository and is a good place to start to understand the goal and method of the project.